rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 2. Increase effort / cost outside of project scope (e.g. learning types)

 In the industry focused on short term goals 2 will be unpopular even if benefits of 2 are significant.
-The ramp up time for any new project needs to be short.
+The ramp up time for the new project needs to be short.
 This explains why all mainstream languages look and feel alike.
 As far as programming languages go, software industry is not innovation friendly.
 Any progress needs to be very gradual.
 Developers need to be able to "hit the ground running" when using a new language.

-Phil Wadler made an interesting observation in the context of language design called [_add_blank_target Wadler's Law](https://wiki.haskell.org/Wadler%27s_Law).
-This observation is also known in a more general form as [_add_blank_target bikeshead](https://bikeshed.com/) and I have mentioned these terms already.
+I have already mentioned [_add_blank_target Wadler's Law](https://wiki.haskell.org/Wadler%27s_Law) and [_add_blank_target bikeshead](https://bikeshed.com/).
 Types are about semantics.
 That puts them at the far end of the popularity ranking scale.
 I have mentioned the easy vs simple dilemma.
 Simple is less popular.
 Types are theoretical,  that makes them less popular as well.

 Let's look at what the type friendly job market looks like.
 The job market for typed functional programming jobs is, frankly, dismal.
 At the same time, languages like Haskell and Rust top the list for the weekend use based on stackoverflow surveys[^weekend].

-How are can we explain both of these phenomena?
+How can we explain both of these phenomena?
 One issue is that only a small minority of programmers are interested in the more principled methods of writing code.
 Weekend learners playing with Rust appear to outnumber devs doing weekend project work in, say, PHP.
-That is good, but the numbers are just not there.
+That is good, but the numbers are still not there.
 There needs to be a critical mass of enthusiasts and there isn't one.
+At the very minimum, managers expect to have a solid supply of headcounts.
 Managers will consider use of an FP language risky.
 You do not get fired or criticized for selecting Java.
-The other issue is the correlation between interest in things like types with interest in mathematics.
+The other issue is the correlation between interest in types with interest in mathematics.
-Current rush towards machine learning sways the precious few mathematically inclined CS students towards well paying datascience.
+Current rush towards machine learning sways the precious few mathematically inclined CS students towards well paying datascience careers.
 Yet another issue is education and how mathematics and CS are being taught.

-[^weekend]: I remember, Haskell was firmly in the first position for the stackoverflow weekend use statistics for several years.
+[^weekend]: I remember Haskell firmly in the first position for the stackoverflow weekend use statistics for several years.
 I found this link: [_add_blank_target 2017](https://stackoverflow.blog/2017/02/07/what-programming-languages-weekends/).
-These stats are hard to find but I also found [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/).
+These stats are hard to find but I also found this one: [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/).
 In 2019 Rust moved ahead of Haskell.
 At the same time job ranking (based on UK's [_add_blank_target IT Jobs Watch](https://www.itjobswatch.co.uk/jobs/uk/haskell.do),  I have not found similar ranking for US.)  puts Haskell at 932 as of 2022/02/06.
 Haskell moved ahead of COBOL in that ranking in 2017.
-This ranking is possibly exaggerated too,  lots of job list Haskell and good to have but will have you code in PHP.
-This bias exist in any language but is stronger of something like Haskell.
+This ranking is possibly exaggerated too,  lots of jobs list Haskell and good to have but will have you code in PHP.
+This bias exist in any language but is stronger for something like Haskell than say COBOL.

 Let's take a bit more controversial take on this.
 A stronger version of "Someone is wrong on the internet" is _Lack of popularity is a necessary but not sufficient condition of doing something right._  "Popular => wrong" is a law (or hypothesis) of life that dates back to at least Socrates.
 If you assume this to be true, you can view the progress as a process of being less and less wrong.
 People look at the history of software industry and see a never ending aggressive progress.
-A more insightful hindsight exposes history of embracing bad ideas (e.g. `null`) and resting good ideas (e.g. type parameters[^history]).
+A more insightful hindsight exposes history of embracing bad ideas (e.g. `null`) and resisting good ideas (e.g. type parameters[^history]).
 You probably think of all of this as too hyperbolic.
-The benefit of taking such stance is a chance of noticing things that others don't.
+The benefit of taking my stance is a chance of noticing things that others don't.

 [^history]:  As an example, Java has resisted type variables for a long time.
 "Although our generics extensions were put on hold for six years, Sun developed a much keener interest in the compiler I had written for GJ.
 It proved to be more stable and maintainable than their first Java compiler.
 So they decided to make the GJ compiler the standard javac compiler from their 1.3 release on, which came out in 2000." ([_add_blank_target quote from Martin Odersky](https://www.artima.com/articles/the-origins-of-scala)).
 Generics remained disabled until Java version 1.5 (2004).
 Oderky is always very dyplomatic in his statements.

-Lack of popularity can translate to some __frustration__ when using types.
+Lack of popularity can translate to some __frustration__ for type enthusiast.
 The frustration comes in the form of rejected designs, rejected pool requests, failed job interviews.
 I heard stories and experienced some of it first hand.
 That is just part of life, the criticism can have validity as more advanced programming techniques could make the project confusing and not accessible to its contributors.
 It also should be expected.
-One comment i received about this series said "this code is quite different than what we do".
+One comment I received about Part 1 of series said "this code is quite different than what we do".
 Different could imply worth pursuing but unavoidably will at some point lead to a confrontation.

 Types lack the critical mass of acceptance to become disruptive, they work well when the team is ready and/or when applied in a very gradual way.
 Thumbs up to projects and developer teams who learn types and select the unpopular!